I'm waiting for a lightning fast printer, and it is to print something I need here.

 He who has the money is going to win the day.

-And particularly he or she who has the money right now wins the day.
+And particularly, he or she who has the money right now wins the day.

-Well, Obama had raised billions of dollars throughout his first term, had all kinds of money from PACs and any number of associated assistants, and they were able to run vicious, mean-spirited, lying sack of garbage ads against Romney from about June through the conventions.
+Well, Obama had raised billions of dollars throughout his first term, had all kinds of money from PACS and any number of associated assistants, and they were able to run vicious, mean-spirited, lying sack of garbage ads against Romney from about June through the conventions.

-And he couldn't, he didn't have the money to respond to it and didn't, and therefore the Democrats believe that they defined Romney and won the election in June.
+And therefore, the Democrats believe that they defined Romney and won the election in June.

-That's when they had him not caring, that some employee's wife died of cancer.
+That's when they had him not caring that some employee's wife died of cancer.

 All of that stuff happened in June.